reshmabidikar/slate/source/includes/_invoice.md

 ### Upload the invoice translation for the tenant

-Uploads an invoice transaltion table that will be saved under a specified locale.
+Uploads an invoice translation table that will be saved under a specified locale.
 The translation table gives a translation for specific names in the corresponding invoice template.

 **HTTP Request**